PrathameshDhande22/Giturlgetter/README.md

 8. `giturl repo -id,--id` or `giturl -n,--name` -> To get the urls.
 9. `giturl details` -> Prompts the User to enter the username and fetches entered username details.

-## Upcomming Version v1.0.10:
-More devices will supported

 ## Author : Prathamesh Dhande